4.13 ICF – Individual Goal Plans

-The Program Training Plans should be developed and implemented no later than fifteen (15) days following the IPP meeting in which the goal was developed.
+The Program Training Plans should be developed and implemented no later than the first of the month following the IPP meeting in which the goal was developed.
 For a new admission, the PTPs/goals should be developed and implemented no later than thirty (30) days from the date of admission.

 The current objective is the first step in meeting the goal.
 It should be stated in the form of a single targeted outcome and in terms that provide measurable indices of performance.
 The objective should be relative to the goal and based on a skill that is required to meet the goal.
 Note: Objectives should be listed in progressive order (when using forward chaining techniques).
 For instance, if the goal is to complete laundry, the 1st objective may be to sort clothes into darks and lights, the 2nd objective may be to place clothes in washer, etc.